Is Tallinn Expensive for Tourists in 2026? A Calm, Honest Cost Guide

 3. Summer Weekends

-From June to August, especially during festivals, central pricing feels tighter.
-Winter weekdays, by contrast, are noticeably calmer and often better value.
+From June to August, especially during festivals, accommodation rates peak and central dining becomes noticeably more expensive.
+Winter weekdays, by contrast, are calmer and often offer better value.

 4. Boutique Hotels